MarlonBair/SmartSearch/README.md

 # SmartSearch

-Chrome extension for advanced in-page text search for Chrome, with plain text, regular expressionsm, and AI search.
+SmartSearch Chrome extension for advanced in-page text search for Chrome, with plain text, regular expressionsm, and AI search.

 #### *AI Search requires an OpenAI API key, which can be added in the settings menu.*